Cold Email

 Monthly domain health checks:

-• Check all domains against major blacklists on MXToolbox
+• Run all domains against the major blacklists on MXToolbox

-• Review Google Postmaster Tools for domain reputation score
+• Check Google Postmaster Tools for domain reputation score

-• Verify DKIM and SPF records are still active (DNS records can occasionally get deleted accidentally)
+• Verify DKIM and SPF records are still live (DNS records sometimes get deleted by accident)

-• Check warmup tool is still running on all inboxes
+• Confirm warmup is still running on every inbox

-If open rates drop suddenly below 30%: Your domain hit a spam filter.
-Pause cold sending immediately, check MXToolbox for blacklist hits, verify DNS records, and run through the Mail Tester check again.
-Do not send more until you identify the cause.
-If bounce rate spikes above 3%: Stop the campaign, pull the contact list, re-verify every email that has not yet been contacted, and only resume with verified-only contacts.
+If open rates suddenly drop below 30%.
+You hit a spam filter.
+Pause cold sending immediately, check MXToolbox for blacklist hits, verify DNS records, run Mail Tester again.
+Don't send more until you find the cause.
+If bounce rate spikes above 3%.
+Stop the campaign.
+Pull the contact list.
+Re-verify every email that hasn't been contacted yet.
+Resume with verified-only contacts.

-A properly automated cold email system in 2026 runs on three to five secondary domains, each with one or two warmed Google Workspace or Microsoft 365 inboxes, sending 30-50 emails per day per inbox.
-SPF, DKIM, and DMARC records are configured on every domain.
+A properly automated cold email system in 2026 runs on three to five secondary domains, each with one or two warmed Google Workspace or Microsoft 365 inboxes sending 30-50 emails a day.
+SPF, DKIM, and DMARC are configured on every domain.
 List hygiene keeps bounce rates below 2%.
-A warmup tool runs continuously in the background to maintain sender reputation.
-Sending is spread across business hours, sequences run 4-6 steps over 14 days, and copy is personalized using Clay or a similar enrichment tool.
-Total infrastructure cost: $200-400 per month.
-Setup time: 3-4 weeks before the first cold email goes out.
-With this foundation, campaigns routinely achieve 40-60% open rates and 3-8% reply rates at scale.
+A warmup tool runs continuously in the background.
+Sending is spread across business hours, sequences run 4-6 steps over 14 days, and copy is personalized via Clay or a similar enrichment tool.
+Total infrastructure cost: $200-400/month.
+Setup: 3-4 weeks before the first cold email goes out.
+With that foundation, campaigns regularly hit 40-60% open rates and 3-8% reply rates at scale.

-Mistake: Sending from your main domain Fix: Buy secondary domains immediately.
-Move all cold sending to them.
+Mistake: sending from your main domain.
+Fix: buy secondary domains today.
+Move all cold sending there.
 Never go back.
-Mistake: Skipping warmup because you are in a hurry Fix: There is no shortcut.
-A burned domain takes 30-60 days to recover if it can recover at all.
-Three weeks of warmup protects months of future sending.
-Mistake: Importing Apollo exports without verification Fix: Every list gets verified before import.
-Set a rule: no unverified emails enter your sending platform.
-Mistake: Sending 200 emails per day from one domain Fix: The maximum is 50.
+Mistake: skipping warmup because you're in a hurry.
+Fix: there is no shortcut.
+A burned domain takes 30-60 days to recover, if it recovers at all.
+Three weeks of warmup protects months of sending.
+Mistake: importing Apollo exports without verification.
+Fix: every list gets verified before import.
+Set a hard rule: no unverified email enters your sending platform.
+Mistake: sending 200 emails a day from one domain.
+Fix: 50 is the cap.
 Buy more domains and rotate.
-Mistake: Not monitoring deliverability weekly Fix: Set up a 15-minute weekly check -- bounce rate, open rate, blacklist status.
-Catching a problem early saves a domain that would otherwise be unusable in two weeks.
-Mistake: Removing the warmup tool once the campaign is live Fix: Keep warmup running indefinitely.
-It maintains reputation alongside your cold sends.
+Mistake: not monitoring deliverability weekly.
+Fix: a 15-minute weekly check on bounce rate, open rate, and blacklist status.
+Catching a problem early saves a domain that would otherwise be cooked in two weeks.
+Mistake: removing the warmup tool once the campaign is live.
+Fix: keep warmup on indefinitely.
+It maintains reputation alongside cold sends.

 CategoryToolCostNotes